You have recently been hired as the technology

 to the students.

-responsibility for technology, not classroom teaching or management.
-The
+technology, not classroom teaching or management.
+The middle and high

-middle and high school technology coordinators report directly to you
+school technology coordinators report directly to you (starting

-(starting immediately) rather than their building principals.
-The high
+immediately) rather than their building principals.
+The high school

-school technology coordinator is a retiree from a very large computing
+technology coordinator is a retiree from a very large computing firm and

-firm and likes to be known as the resident expert in Windows
+likes to be known as the resident expert in Windows machines—even

-machines—even though this coordinator has not remained current on
+though this coordinator has not remained current on emerging systems and

-to making any changes or proposing any plans, your superintendent has
+any changes or proposing any plans, your superintendent has asked that

-asked that you put together a presentation about possible solutions that
+you put together a presentation about possible solutions that you will

 Develop a strategic plan to be presented to the school board that